trealla-prolog/trealla/README.md

 the first to take this work (in it's nascent form) seriously.

-Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Logtalk project.
+Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Logtalk project, for his drive towards ISO standardization.

 Special thanks to [Markus Triska](https://github.com/triska) for driving the use of packed UTF-8 strings for character-lists.
 For the idea of mmap()-ing files as strings.
 For his rigorous approach to types and for bug-checking.
-Also for use of his format_//2 library.
+Also for use of his CLP(Z) & format libraries.

 Special thanks to [Jos De Roo](https://github.com/josd) for his testing against some classic Prolog examples and his EYE project.